 Things to Consider When Buying an Acoustic-Electric Ukulele

-There are many factors that affect the overall quality and performance of eacoustic-electric ukuleles, but for this guide, we narrow it down to three essentials, size, tonewood and pickup/preamp type.
+There are many factors that affect the overall quality and performance of acoustic-electric ukuleles, but for this guide, we narrow it down to three essentials: size, tonewood, and pickup/preamp type.

-Also under size is scale length, which is the distance between the nut and the bridge - it basically describes the length of the strings.
+Scale length is the distance between the nut and the bridge – it basically describes the length of the strings.
 It impacts both the tone of the strings and the force required to play them.
-The longer the scale length the more the top resonates (which increases volume), though a longer scale length can somewhat reduce warmth.
+The longer the scale length, the more the top resonates (which increases volume), though a longer scale length can somewhat reduce warmth.
 Long scale length also means more space for bigger fingers, while short scale is ideal for younger players with small hands.

 The scale lengths for the main body styles are as follows: